 is compatible to getmail and fetchmail,

 can be setup to be fully invisible,

-emulates SMTP Extensions even when the target does not support them and
+emulates SMTP Extensions even if the target does not support them and

 Sendooway is started as root by xinetd.
 After the user has authenticated with a local password (Kerberos support is a to-do) sendooway drops its privileges and waits for the user to specify a sender address.
 This address is looked up in getmail's and/or fetchmail's database.
 Now that we know the correct SMTP server we try to establish the remote connection, send authentication data and the requested sender address.
 If everything goes well we glue both connections together allowing the user to submit its mail.
 As soon as a reset command is issued Sendooway gets involved again.
 All other commands (even if they seem invalid) are relayed to the remote server.

-Sendooway is started by xinetd and consists of a SMTP server and a SMTP client.
+Sendooway is started by xinetd and consists of an SMTP server and an SMTP client.
 There are plans to create a standalone executable where the entire server component runs without root privileges.